-Great ideas for a kids art display that honors children’s creativity, look good in your home, and are easy to update regularly.
+Great ideas for a kids art display that honors children’s creativity, looks good in your home, and is easy to update regularly.

 As parents, we are always looking for kids art display ideas, right?

 Their artwork deserves a special display, but can often end up in a pile despite good intentions.
 We’re speaking for ourselves here, but we know we’re not the only ones.

 Want to transform that stack of original kid creations into a display that honors their artwork and looks good in your home?
 Oh, and is easy to switch out as your children create new art or their art style develops and changes?

 In this post we’ll share lots of ways to display kids’ artwork.
 Some are ones we use or have used and others are ideas we’ve admired.
 They all fit as many of the above criteria as possible.